 No retaliation will be taken against any Member, employee, volunteer, exhibitor, or supplier because they report an act of harassment, discrimination, or bullying.
 Members, employees, volunteers, exhibitors, or suppliers can raise concerns and make reports without fear of reprisal, and the EAG strictly prohibits those individuals from taking any retaliatory action against any individual who reports harassment, discrimination, or bullying of any kind, or who provides information or participates in an investigation of harassment, discrimination, or bullying.
 Any Member, employee, volunteer, exhibitor, or supplier, who is found to engage in retaliatory conduct may be subject to disciplinary action, such as expulsion from the EAG, the EAG-sponsored activity or event, or according to the law of the land upon where the misdemeanour was undertaken.

 Individuals engaging in behavior prohibited by this Policy, as well as those making allegations of ethical misconduct in bad faith, may be subject to disciplinary action.
 Such actions range from a verbal warning to revocation of membership, ejection from the meeting or activity in question without refund of membership or registration fees, correction of the publication record, recommendations for education or training.
 Repeat offenders may be subject to further disciplinary action, such as being banned from participating in future EAG meetings or EAG-sponsored activities, or publishing in the Society’s journals.

-The EAG Ethics Committee acknowledges that sections of this ethics statement were adapted from the policies on misconduct from the following scientific societies: the Geochemical Society, the American Geophysical Union, the Biophysical Society, the Meteoritical Society, the American Astronomical Society, and the American Geosciences Institute.
+The EAG Ethics, Diversity and Inclusion Committee acknowledges that sections of this ethics statement were adapted from the policies on misconduct from the following scientific societies: the Geochemical Society, the American Geophysical Union, the Biophysical Society, the Meteoritical Society, the American Astronomical Society, and the American Geosciences Institute.